Provide care that helps patients live fuller lives. Learn how with a Geisinger Neurology Residency.

 - Develop education-related skills in residents and faculty to cultivate an approachable and motivational teaching environment that facilitates the retention of our faculty and graduating residents.

-- Foster professional behavior and communication skills, with both patients and interprofessional colleagues, through faculty modelling, simulation, direct observation and feedback.
+- Foster professional behavior and communication skills with both patients and interprofessional colleagues through faculty modeling, simulation, direct observation and feedback.

 - Supportive environment

 - Resident and faculty mentorship program

 - Structured block didactic curriculum